 Bailey Bridge: XXXC commander could buy 30CWT Truck to represent Bailey Bridge.
 Unit loses its transport capabilities till used.
 When the Nijmegen bridge is blown the Allies could use Bailey bridge unit to rebuild the passage (by put a truck next to the river).

-Shoot the purple!: XXXC commander have free Air Observer
+Shoot the purple!: XXXC commander has free Air Observer

 Thickening defence: German reinforced platoons have additional Anti tank gun slot